 What are bits?

 The number of bits in a processor refers to the size of the data types that it handles and the size of its registry.
-A 64-bit processor is capable of storing 264 computational values, including memory addresses, which means it’s able to access over four billion times as much physical memory than a 32-bit processor!
+Simply put, a 64-bit processor is more capable than a 32-bit processor because it can handle more data at once.
+A 64-bit processor is capable of storing more computational values, including memory addresses, which means it’s able to access over four billion times as much physical memory than a 32-bit processor.
+That’s just as big as it sounds.
+64-bit processors are to 32-bit processors what the automobile is to the horse-drawn buggy.

-The key difference: 32-bit processors are perfectly capable of handling a limited amount of RAM, and 64-bit processors are capable of utilizing much more.
+The key difference: 32-bit processors are perfectly capable of handling a limited amount of RAM (in Windows, 4GB or less), and 64-bit processors are capable of utilizing much more.
 Of course, in order to achieve this, your operating system also needs to be designed to take advantage of the greater access to memory.
 This Microsoft page runs down memory limitations for multiple versions of Windows.
+A horse-drawn cart will get you to work just as easily as a car will, barring any equine issues, but a car is a lot more capable – it can get you to work, or across the country and it can do it a lot faster than a horse can.

 How many bits?